 Transcripts: Applicants are required to upload to the application system unofficial transcripts from all undergraduate and graduate institutions attended.
 Do not send electronic or paper copies of your transcripts before receiving an offer of admission.
 Review the unofficial transcript requirements for additional details and FAQs.

 Your resume or CV

-All materials other than test scores and official transcripts are submitted through the Graduate School of Arts & Sciences online application.
-Please send test scores to Georgetown via the institution code 5244 (the departmental code is not required).
-Official transcripts should be sent to the following address:
+All materials other than test scores are submitted through the Graduate School of Arts & Sciences online application.
+Please send test scores to Georgetown University via the institution code 5244 (the departmental code is not required).

 It is solely the responsibility of the student applying to make certain that all application materials are submitted to the Graduate School of Arts and Sciences ideally well before the posted deadlines for submission; files remaining incomplete after the deadlines will not be considered for admission to the program.

 ***Non-native English speakers are required to take either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) exam.
-A minimum score of 550 (paper test) is required for the TOEFL.
+A minimum score of 550 (paper test) or 80 (iBT test) is required for the TOEFL.
 A minimum score of 7.0 is required for the IELTS.
 The Georgetown English M.A.
-Program is a rigorous, demanding course of critical, analytical and scholarly study requiring high-level skills in speaking, hearing, reading and writing in English.
+Program is a rigorous, demanding course of critical, analytical and scholarly study requiring high-level skills in speaking, hearing, reading, and writing in English.
 Any student who is discovered to have misrepresented their level of English fluency on a successful application runs the risk of termination even after being admitted to the program and enrolled in courses.